ashim8/ashim8/README.md

 - 👋 Hi, I’m Ashim Shil
-- 👀 I’m interested in Front End Stack
+- 👀 I’m interested in Front End Stack and WordPress Project
-- 🌱 I’m currently learning and exploring JavaScript
+- 🌱 I’m currently learning and exploring wooCommerce
-- 💞️ I’m looking to collaborate on JavaScript
+- 💞️ I’m looking to collaborate on JavaScript and WordPress
 - 📫 How to reach me ashimshilcse31@gmail.com

 <!---